Flooring Calculator

 Assumptions and what is not included

-• The calculator focuses on area, waste, and material cost.
-Labor is not included.
+• The calculator focuses on area, waste, box count, and material cost.

 • Coverage per box varies by brand and must be provided by the user.